Text consolidated by Valsts valodas centrs (State

 (3) If the goods referred to in Paragraph two, Clause 1 of

-accordance with the Value Added Tax Law.
+Value Added Tax Law.

-added tax from the initial value, and pay such tax into the State
+initial value and pay such tax into the State budget in the

-place and this tax may not be deducted as the input tax.
+be deducted as the input tax.

 (5) [20 January 2005]